 By RICARDO ALONSO-ZALDIVAR and ELLIOT SPAGAT

-A federal judge in California on Tuesday said DNA testing should be limited to cases in which the parent-child relationship can't be established through documents such as birth certificates and passports.
+But a federal judge in California says DNA testing should be limited to cases in which the parent-child relationship can't be established through documents.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.